gongahkia/personal-site/README.md

     * [ ] Download all image resources from their respective links (required for `about.html` and `contact.html` pages) to a new file directory called `assets/` and change file path of relevant images

 * [ ] ***Mobile port***:
-    * [ ] Add additional responsiveness for mobile devices in sizing
+    * [ ] Add additional responsiveness for mobile devices in sizing using JMediaQuery
     * [ ] Design an entirely different website experience for mobile devices, unique controls and feel

 ## Done: